 Full Paddling Schedule

-2023 Summer Paddling Trips
+2025 Summer Paddling Trips

-BOC 2023 SUMMER PADDLING SCHEDULE, GUIDELINES FOR HEALTHY AND SAFE PADDLING and DATE FOR ANNUAL CONSIGNMENT CANOE & KAYAK SALE
+BOC 2024 SUMMER PADDLING SCHEDULE, GUIDELINES FOR HEALTHY AND SAFE PADDLING and DATE FOR ANNUAL CONSIGNMENT CANOE & KAYAK SALE

-The Brattleboro Outing Club (BOC) will host 15 paddle trips, from April 22nd to October 4th.
+The Brattleboro Outing Club (BOC) will host 14 paddle trips, from April 27th to October 9th.
 Details are posted below.
 Phone during trips: (207) 703-6668

 Paddling is good for both body and soul.
 It allows us to exercise, as well as getting into nature, away from the 4 walls, into a clean, safe and open environment.

-During this time of COVID, it is especially important to protect ourselves, as well as those around us.
+During this time of post-COVID, it is especially important to protect ourselves, as well as those around us.
 Safe & healthy paddling requires us to be more conscious of our surroundings and actions.
 The following guidelines are offered to help make us all more responsible paddlers:

 …Follow all CDC guidelines, as well as State & local requirements regarding masks, physical distancing and group sizes when & where appropriate.